romu70/r70-logger/README.md

 // Logger is implemented as a singleton, no new, no factory, just use the object you've got logger.init("your-log-file-path");
-logger.level = logger.LEVELS.Warnings // Or keep the All default value
+logger.level = logger.LEVELS.Warnings; // Or keep the All default value

 logger.info("message to be logged"); // Or warning or error methods depending on the level you want